Care for the Boys

 At Summer Fields every child matters, and the happiness and wellbeing of our pupils is of paramount importance.
 A happy child is a productive child and it is the duty of all staff to help ensure that each and every pupil is well cared for, feels safe and secure, is happy, and engages positively with the world around him.

-The Pastoral work of the school is overseen specifically by a Pastoral Team which is chaired by James Aldred, Head of Pastoral Care.
-The team includes the Head of Boarding, Heads of Year, Head Sister and Lay Chaplain.
+The Pastoral work of the school is overseen specifically by a Pastoral Team which is chaired by James Aldred, Deputy Head Pastoral and Head of Boarding.
+The team includes the Heads of Year, Head Sister and Lay Chaplain.
 The team meets regularly to provide a forum to oversee and support the provision the school makes for the overall welfare and wellbeing of pupils.

 Excellent pastoral provision is the responsibility of all staff but is achieved primarily through a tripartite pastoral care structure involving Tutor, Form Teacher and Lodge Parent.